kitnil/awesome/README.md

 ## Ruby

+- [dockrails](https://github.com/gmontard/dockrails) - Simple CLI to Generate and Run a Rails environment with Docker (in Development) !
+- [tty-command](https://github.com/piotrmurach/tty-command) - Execute shell commands with pretty output logging and capture stdout, stderr and exit status.
+- [to_lang](https://github.com/jimmycuadra/to_lang) - Translate Ruby strings and arrays with Google Translate.
+- [beats](https://github.com/jstrait/beats) - A command-line drum machine.
+Convert a beat notated in YAML into a *.wav file.
+- [terjira](https://github.com/keepcosmos/terjira) - Terjira is a very interactive and easy to use CLI tool for Jira.
+- [gem-release](https://github.com/svenfuchs/gem-release) - Release your ruby gems with ease.
+- [friends](https://github.com/JacobEvelyn/friends) - Spend time with the people you care about.
+Introvert-tested.
+Extrovert-approved.
 - [aruba](https://github.com/cucumber/aruba) - Test command-line applications with Cucumber-Ruby, RSpec or Minitest.
 The most up to date documentation can be found on Cucumber.Pro (https://app.cucumber.pro/projects/aruba)
 - [tty-prompt](https://github.com/piotrmurach/tty-prompt) - A beautiful and powerful interactive command line prompt
 - [tty](https://github.com/piotrmurach/tty) - Toolbox for developing CLI clients.